-(j) Maintain operational metering; and
+(j) Maintain operational metering;

-(k) Implement Black Start
+(k) Implement Black Start;

+(l) Ensure the ability to receive pre- and post-contingency system operating limit exceedences communicated by ERCOT through at least one of the following methods at all times, unless both systems are unavailable:

+Postings on the MIS Secure Area, and

+The GridGeo application.

+Upon observation of a failure of either method, the TO will notify ERCOT as soon as practicable.

+(o) Ensure the ability to monitor Generic Transmission Limits (GTLs) and the associated flows that affect their system via the Inter-Control Center Communications Protocol (ICCP); and

+(p) Monitor GTLs and the associated flows that affect their system.

 (3) TOs shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation in the event the TOs control center becomes inoperable.
 Back-up control plans shall be submitted to ERCOT via secured webmail or encrypted data transfer.
 TOs shall request that a secure email account be created with ERCOT by sending an email to shiftsupervisors@ercot.com.